swimos/swimos-docs/src/_guides/http-ingestion.md

 ### Step 2: `AgencyAgent` Implementation

 Because the NextBus endpoint is a REST endpoint, we have no choice but to poll (and per [the documentation](https://retro.umoiq.com/xmlFeedDocs/NextBusXMLFeed.pdf), no more than once every 10 seconds per agency).
-Polling from a Swim server is accomplished via timers.
+Polling from a Swim server is accomplished via [`Timers`]({% link _reference/timers.md %}).
 Potentially-blocking tasks (in this case, REST requests) run through `asyncStage()`.
-Combining these gives us the following:
+Combining these yields the following:

 ```java
 import java.util.ArrayList;